 Add Mushrooms, Walnuts and Quinoa to a Vegan Lentil Loaf

-Quinoa is a whole grain that is a good source of fibre, healthy carbohydrates, plant-based protein as well as magnesium, iron, zinc, antioxidants and folate.
+Quinoa is a whole grain that is a good source of fiber, healthy carbohydrates, plant-based protein as well as magnesium, iron, zinc, antioxidants and folate.
 By making this a lentil quinoa loaf recipe, you’ll consume 5 out of the 6 food groups for a healthy plant-based diet in one meal!

 What to Serve with Vegan Lentil Loaf